A Passover Relationship between Events in the Life and

 5—Reached out to rescue Peter (Matt 14:31)

-4—Jesus asked to do sign in heavens and refused (negative)
+4—Jesus asked to do sign in the heavens and refused (negative)

 J—Jesus healed the crowds